 Figure 12: Difference Kinetic Energy, vertically integrated from the surface to 500 hPa at all grid points in the 4-km domain area, as a function of forecast hour and ensemble forecast pair.
-Values from the 29Nov (green), 27Nov (blue), and 25Nov (black) ensemble runs are shown; arrows on x-axis denote the peak time of the windstorm (1200 UTC 1 December) for the three runs; the colored boxes are labeled as the lines.
+Values from the 29Nov (green), 27Nov (blue), and 25Nov (black) ensemble runs are shown.
+Arrows and color boxes on the x-axis denote the peak time of the windstorm (1200 UTC 1 December) for the three runs.